sealvault/sealvault/website/src/dev-docs/design/one-dapp-per-key.md

 dapp for an address allows us to let users handle unforeseen circumstances while mitigating social engineering attacks.

-## Porting Data
+## Transferring Data

 The 1DK model prevents one dapp mutating data that was produced by an other dapp, but sometimes it's necessary to port such data between dapps.
-SealVault offers two solutions:
+SealVault offers two solutions for transferring data between dapps:

 1. Standardized tokens (ERC20, ERC721, SPL etc.) can be moved between dapps through the SealVault app where informed consent about the transfer's